All Episodes

 dan friesen

-His perspective is wrapped up in fucked up feelings that he has about how people don't believe in him enough.
+I was pretty shocked that he said that, you know, because he's taking criticism of Elon Musk personally because his perspective is wrapped up in fucked up feelings that he has about how people don't believe in him enough.

-He's projecting that onto Elon, so anytime people are criticizing him, it's a criticism of Alex himself.
+So anytime people are criticizing him, it's a criticism of Alex himself.

 That's really messed up.

-You should not listen to this person.
+You should not do this to the show.

 jordan holmes